Splunk® Style Guide

 Name your topic or sections

 Use sentence-style capitalization for chapter names, topic titles, and section headings.
-See Capitalization.
+To determine what is capitalized if you have numerals or punctuation in a sentence-style heading, see Capitalization style definitions.

 Include the product name in every H1.
 If the product name is very long, use an approved abbreviation.
 You don't need to repeat the product name in every H2 and H3 on a page.